Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Zach Casper

 **Abstract:**
-Presentation of Radius, a CNCF sandbox project designed as a cloud-native application platform.
-Zach will show how Radius supports workload portability, simplifies federated deployments, and lowers the cost of operating dataspaces in multi-cloud environments.
+30 min - Presenting Radius and how it could help with workload portability and ease the cost of cloud federations in Europe and elsewhere .

+Microsoft's Azure Office of CTO introduces Radius, a Cloud Native Computing Foundation (CNCF) sandbox open-source project that revolutionizes how developers and platform engineers collaborate on cloud-native applications.
+This session demonstrates how Radius serves as a cloud-native application platform that enables teams to deliver and manage applications following corporate best practices for security, cost, and operations by default.

 ---